OnionUI/Onion/website/versioned_docs/version-4.2/01-features/index.md

 :::note <a href="apps/retroarch">Retroarch overview</a>
 A full Retroarch in a such tiny device !
-Retroarch is regularly updated from the offcial repository.
+Retroarch is regularly updated from the official repository.
 Onion benefits to dedicated drivers created by [Eggs](https://discordapp.com/users/778867980096241715) for precision and performance.
-Dedicated customations are also included : all the core are configured with attention to detail, [custom overlays and custom filters](apps/retroarch#customized-overlays-and-filters) made specially for the Miyoo Mini screen.
+Dedicated customizations are also included : all the core are configured with attention to detail, [custom overlays and custom filters](apps/retroarch#customized-overlays-and-filters) made specially for the Miyoo Mini screen.
 :::

 ## <sup><img src={require('./assets/optimized.png').default} style={{width: 54}} /></sup>Optimized emulators